32 BEST Things To Do In Kauai 2023

 14. Eat Traditional Hawaiian Food

 As travelers, one of our favorite things to do while traveling is to try local cuisine.
-Although Kauai is part of the United States, their specialties vary greatly from typical American food.
+Although Kauai is part of the United States, its specialties vary greatly from typical American food.

-Spend an entire day trying different Hawaiian foods at local cafes, food trucks, and tiki bars.
+Spend an entire day trying different Hawaiian foods at local cafes, food trucks, farmers markets and tiki bars.
 Here are a few must-try foods on Kauai:

 One of the best foods to try on the island of Kauai is poke.
 You’ve likely heard of poke before since it’s making its way to mainland USA, but you’ve likely never tried poke Hawaiian style.

-Inside a poke bowl, you’ll have cut up raw fish, rice, and any toppings of your choice.
+Inside a poke bowl, you’ll have cubed raw fish, rice, and any toppings of your choice.
 We especially enjoyed raw ahi, pickled radishes, and carrots.
 We also chose to top ours with spicy sauce and sesame seeds.

 For a sweet treat after a hefty and sweaty hike, grab a cup of shave ice (psst!
 Calling it “shaved ice” will attract stares of disapproval).